Rental Registry Program (RRP)

 I received an automatic email after I submitted my rental registry application online stating that the application was incomplete and/or the number of units I entered does not match the county assessor’s records.
 What does this mean, and do I need to do anything about it?

-What if I need help registering online?
+What if I need help registering or completing event-based reporting?

 Are there paper versions of the annual registration forms available?

-Email any questions or comments to staff at rentalregistry@paloalto.gov.
+Email staff at rentalregistry@paloalto.gov.

 General Program FAQs